Donald Trump Invited Publisher Linked To Violent Fake Video To Oval Office In July, Called Him A ‘Genius’

 The publisher linked to an ultra-violent doctored video showing Donald Trump brutally murdering journalists and political foes had scored an Oval Office visit in July, with the president reportedly praising him as a “genius.”

 The video, which was published earlier this year, is making waves after it was played by the organizers of a pro-Trump summit at the president’s resort in Miami.
 The video showed Trump’s face superimposed over a man who goes on a killing spree inside a church, brutally shooting and stabbing to death a series of people with the heads of the president’s foes and logos for news organizations superimposed over their heads.
-The video was showing during a conference for the pro-Trump political group, one that featured appearances from a number of top surrogates including Donald Trump Jr. and former White House press secretary Sarah Huckabee Sanders.
+The video was shown during a conference for the pro-Trump political group, one that featured appearances from a number of top surrogates including Donald Trump Jr. and former White House press secretary Sarah Huckabee Sanders.

 As The Inquisitr reported, the White House “strongly condemned” the video in a statement released on Monday, though noted that Trump himself had not seen it.
 But just a few months ago, the controversial publisher connected to the video actually scored a visit to the Oval Office.